 About the Keywords metatag

-In the above example, the first words for the keywords tag are the fixed tags that you have configured, the rest is automatically taken from the file’s keywords.
+The first words for the keywords tag are the fixed tags that you have configured, the rest is automatically taken from the file’s keywords.
 The description tag displays your fixed description first, followed by the page’s index-able URL part and then (part of) the file’s caption data.

 Thumbnails are inside HREF HTML tags.
 For example:

-As you can see, each thumbnail has a link / HREF that search engine spiders can follow.
+As you can see, each thumbnail has a link / href that search engine spiders can follow.
 In the above example:

 The img element has a HTML alt tag that is relevant to many search engines.
 You can configure the field or fields that you want to use for the alt tag via Site Configuration, General settings, section Thumbnail pages layout.
 The setting is called data for alt-text.
 You can use up to three fields for this function.
 In the above example both the img alt and title tags have the photo caption and the photographer credit: